Franco-Persian alliance: Alliance and military mission

-Following the visit of the Iran Envoy Mirza Mohammed Reza-Qazvini to Napoleon, the Treaty of Finckenstein formalized the alliance on 4 May 1807, in which France supported Persia's claim to Georgia, promising to act so that Russia would surrender the territory.
+Following the visit of the Iran Envoy Mirza Mohammad-Reza Qazvini to Napoleon, the Treaty of Finckenstein formalized the alliance on 4 May 1807, in which France supported Persia's claim to Georgia, promising to act so that Russia would surrender the territory.
 In exchange, Persia was to fight Great Britain, and to allow France to cross the Persian territory to reach India.

 A military mission was also sent under General Antoine Gardanne in order to help modernize the Persian army, and in order to chart an invasion route to India.
 Gardanne also had the missions to coordinate Ottoman and Persian efforts against Russia.
 Gardanne's mission consisted in 70 commissioned and non-commissioned officers, and started to work at modernizing the Persian army along European lines.
 The mission arrived on 4 December 1807.

 Captains of infantry Lamy and Verdier trained the Nezame Jadid (New Army), which served under Prince Abbas Mirza.
 This modernized army successfully defeated a Russia Army attack on the strategic city of Erevan on 29 November 1808, showing the efficiency of French training.
 Lieutenants of artillery Charles-Nicolas Fabvier and Reboul were sent by Gardanne to Ispahan in order to set up a factory to produce cannons for the Persian artillery, complete with foundries, lathes, machinery and instruments.
 Against great odds, by December 1808, they had managed to produce 20 pieces of cannon in the European style, which were transported to Tehran.

 The 19th century diplomat Sir Justin Sheil commented positively on the French contribution in modernizing the Persian army:

 The embassy of Gardanne to Persia soon lost one of the main reasons for its original dispatch.
 In a final reversal, Napoleon I finally vanquished Russia at the Battle of Friedland in July 1807, and France and Russia became allied at the Treaty of Tilsit.
 General Gardanne arrived in Tehran in Persia after the Treaty of Tilsit, in December 1807.

 Napoleon however wished to continue fostering the Franco-Persian alliance, in order to pursue his plan of invading India.
 To this effect, he planned to nominate his brother Lucien Bonaparte as his representative in Tehran.
 Napoleon still planned to invade British India, this time with Russian help.

 A Persian ambassador was sent to Paris, named Askar Khan Afshar.
 He arrived in Paris on 20 July 1808 and was able to meet Napoleon on 4 September 1808.

 Persia however lost the main motivation for the alliance, the recovery of Georgia and Azerbaijan over Russia, which had not even been addressed at the Treaty of Tilsit.

 The Franco-Persian alliance thus lost its main motivation as France and Russia were now allied.
 The Shah of Persia again turned to the British for military advisers.
 In the east, a mutual defense treaty was signed between British India and Shah Shuja al-Mulk of Afghanistan on 17 June 1809 in order to better resist the Franco-Persian threat, but by that time Persia had already denounced its alliance with France.